-Research shows that implementing a combination of policies to reduce administrative burden has a significant positive effect on SNAP participation, increasing families' access to nutrition assistance.
+Research shows that implementing a combination of policies to reduce administrative burden has a significant positive effect on SNAP participation and increases families' access to nutrition assistance.
+However, the evidence base does not provide clear guidance on which combination of policies is most effective.
 Evidence supporting the impact of a combination of policies, as well as each individual policy examined in the research, is presented below.